The Experience is approached through eight ceremonies.

 Good knowledge leads to reconciliation.

-Good knowledge also leads us to decipher the sacred in the depths of our consciousness.
+Good knowledge also leads us to decipher the sacred in the depths of

 Assistant (and those giving testimony read):

-We consider the human being to be the highest value—above money, the State, religion, the models, and social systems.
+We consider the human being to be the highest value—above money,

 We promote liberty of thought.